Executive Summary

 - Claimed responsibility via their public Telegram board for targeting an airport in the United Arab Emirates

-The group Handala Hack also reportedly targeted an Iranian-American and Iranian-Canadian influencer with direct death threats via email, claiming to have leaked their home addresses to physical operatives in their respective home locations.
+The group Handala Hack also reportedly targeted an Iranian-American and Iranian-Canadian influencer with direct death threats via email (shown in Figure 11), claiming to have leaked their home addresses to physical operatives in their respective home locations.

 This type of action represents an escalation of threatening cyber activity directed toward perceived critics of Iran.